Damthun/Damthun/README.md

-- 👋 Hi, I’m Dametre!
+- 👋 Hello, My name is Dametre
-- 👀 I’m interested in Python, Chemistry, Mathematics,  Data science, and Physics.
+- 👀 I’m interested in Python, Chemistry, Mathematics,  Data Science, and Physics.
-- 🌱 I’m currently learning Linear algebra, RF EE, and a little html/CSS.
+- 🌱 I’m currently Programming at the University of Minnesota creating software geared towards Electrical Test equipment.
+- I'm Looking forward to developing my skills as a developer!

 <!---